Markdown

 // This option is only compatible with the full CommonMark mode.

-breaks: false, // Convert line breaks in paragraphs to <br>.
+breaks: breaks: false, // Convert line breaks in paragraphs to <br> tags.

-langPrefix: 'language-', // CSS language prefix for fenced code blocks.
+langPrefix: langPrefix: 'language-', // The CSS language prefix for fenced code blocks.
 Useful for additional code highlighting.

-linkify: false, // Automatically convert URL-like text into links.
+linkify: linkify: false, // Automatically convert URL-like text to links.

 // Enable some language-neutral replacements + quote beautification